Petabyte leaks start with uncontrolled backup access

 • The backup agent service account needs read access to production sources and write access to the current-tier backup repository.
 Nothing else.

 • The restore service account needs read access to the appropriate backup tier.
-It should not have write access to production systems; restores should be staged to an isolated recovery environment and validated before being promoted.
+It should not have write access to production systems; restores should be staged to an isolated recovery environment and checked before they are promoted.

 • Cold storage and offline tier access should require credentials that are not present on any live production or backup server at rest.
 Store them in a hardware security module or an offline secrets vault, retrieved only when a restore from that tier is authorised.

 In GCP, this means separate service accounts per tier, with IAM bindings scoped to specific bucket paths, not project-level storage.admin roles.
 In AWS, it means per-tier IAM roles with S3 resource policies that block cross-role access.
-Neither platform enforces this by default; you have to configure it explicitly.
+Neither platform does this by default; it has to be set up explicitly.

 Restoration testing is how you verify isolation is working